-You conducted a controlled research study in 2014 that that provided guidelines on the frequency of short and longer movement breaks for students of different ages.
+You conducted a controlled research study in 2014 that provided guidelines on the frequency of short and longer movement breaks for students of different ages.
 Was that study ever published?
 If not, do you have any other information?
-I work in a public-school setting and our administrator, who is very supportive of OT services/concepts, is interested in more information!
+I need more information for our public school administrator who supports OT services and concepts.

 Yes!
-The International Journal of Special Education published our research paper titled “A Model for Classroom-Based Intervention for Children With Sensory Processing Differences” in July 2018.
+The International Journal of Special Education published our controlled research study titled “A Model for Classroom-Based Intervention for Children With Sensory Processing Differences” in July 2018.
 It is available for download on our website.

 These three resources might be helpful as well:

-- Meeting Sensory Needs in the General Education Classroom: This view-on-demand webinar that reviews our research results and details how the program was implemented.
+- Meeting Sensory Needs in the General Education Classroom: In this view-on-demand webinar, we review our research results and details the program implementation.

 - Neurochemistry: Impact on emotions and sensory processing: This recorded webinar reviews the neurotransmitters involved in modulation and behaviors.
-It’s a very complicated topic, however, I’ve found that a solid understanding of the neurochemical basis of sensory processing helps immensely.
+Neurochemistry is a complex topic.
+That being said, a solid understanding of the neurochemical basis of sensory processing helps immensely.